prkumar/uplink/README.rst

 *Voila*, the method seamlessly builds the request (using the decorators and annotations from the method's definition) and executes it in the same call.

-By default, Uplink uses the powerful `Requests
+And, by default, Uplink uses the powerful `Requests
 <http://docs.python-requests.org/en/master/>`_ library.
 So, the ``response``
 returned above is
 simply a ``requests.Response`` (`documentation